qiime2/amplicon-docs/docs/explanations/getting-started.md

 Another thing to know about plugins is that anyone can create and distribute them.
 This is what makes QIIME 2 **extensible**.
-For example, if a student develops new analysis functionality that they want to use with QIIME 2, they can create their own QIIME 2 plugin[^developing-plugins].
+For example, if a student develops new analysis functionality that they want to use with QIIME 2, they can create their own plugin[^developing-plugins].
 If they want others to be able to use it, they can distribute that plugin on the [QIIME 2 Library](https://library.qiime2.org), or through any other means that they choose.

 (getting-started:artifact-classes)=